KaGaSi/project/Common/03-CommonUtilities.md

 > `mass <m>`
 > > selects all beads with given mass(es)

-\todo Somehow avoid the need to use the special optional bond file, where the ids of beads must strictly adhere to FIELD.
+\todo Optional bond file format: somehow avoid the need to use the special optional bond file, where the ids of beads must strictly adhere to FIELD.
 Possibly require use of a vcf file in conjunction with bond file

 # BondLength utility {#BondLength}